 Homer: Do you think I don't want to?
-It's those TV networks Marge.
+It's those TV networks, Marge!
 They won't let me.
-One quality show after another, each one more brilliant than the last.
-If they only stumbled once - just gave us thirty minutes to ourselves.
-But they won't, they won't let me live.
+One quality show after another, each one fresher and more brilliant than the last.
+If they only stumbled once - just gave us thirty minutes to ourselves!
+But they won't!
+They won't let me live!

 Reverend Lovejoy: Get a divorce.